krel99/Virtual-World-For-AI-Cars-Vanilla-Typescript-Till-Lesson-8/README.md

 I decided to convert it all to TypeScript excluding the first lesson.

-1. Spatial Graphs [original-kept]
+1. Spatial Graphs [not converted]
 2. Graph Editor [v1]
-3. Dynamic Viewport [November]
+3. Dynamic Viewport [v1]
-4. Roads [November]
+4. Roads [v1]
-5. Buildings And Trees [November]
+5. Buildings And Trees [v1 coming Nov 18]
-6. Fake 3D [November]
+6. Fake 3D [v1 coming Nov 19][No roofs]
-7. ...
-[TBD]
+7. ... [v1 coming Nov 20][No roofs; without refactoring part]
    .
    .
    .

-8.
+**Please note that this is me writing Typescript for the first time.
+Code is not very good, but I am aware of the mistakes and will not make most of them in the future projects which was my goal here.
+However, I will most likely not come back to fix DOCUMENTATION and TYPES**

 ## Planned Features

-After the course is completed, I will create a similar scenery in Three.Js
+After the course is completed, I will create a similar scenery in Three.Js.
+This will be a different repository though!

 ## Installation